technicolor-research/pq-fast-scan/README.md

 PQ Fast Scan builds on Product Quantization (PQ), a widely used solution for nearest neighbor search.
-To find the nearest neighbor of a query vector, PQ computes the distance between the query vector and databases vectors using *lookup tables* (stored in the L1 cache).
-Thus, PQ Fast Scan performs many cache accesses, which limit its performance.
+To find the nearest neighbor of a query vector, PQ computes the distance between the query vector and database vectors using *lookup tables* stored in the *L1 cache*.
+This procedure, named *PQ Scan*, performs many cache accesses, which limit its performance.
 L1 cache accesses do not parallelize well (maximum 2 concurrent accesses) and have a high latency (about 4 cycles).
-To avoid these issues, PQ Fast Scan uses lookup tables stored in SIMD registers, which can be queried in parallel (16 concurrent accesses) and with a low latency (1 cycle).
+To avoid these issues, *PQ Fast Scan* uses lookup tables stored in *SIMD registers*, which can be queried in parallel (16 concurrent accesses) and with a low latency (1 cycle).

 <p align="center">
     <img src="https://storage.sbg-1.runabove.io/v1/AUTH_9e87f0768a594dfe984fbd556ac7792b/pq-fast-scan/pq-fast-scan-overview.png">